mbusenitz-blurb/bwtool/README.md

 # bwtool
-BookWright Tool
+BookWright Dev Tool

 #### objective
-generate, build and run xcode or visual studio projects from BookWright.pro
+generate, build and run BookWright in xcode or visual studio

 #### dependencies
 requires nodejs and npm